ietf-wg-acme/acme/draft-ietf-acme-acme.md

 An ACME-based CA will often need to make DNS queries, e.g., to validate control of DNS names.
-Because the security of such validations ultimately depends on the authenticity of DNS data, every possible precaution should be taken to secure DNS queries done by the CA. It is therefore RECOMMENDED that ACME-based CAs make all DNS queries via DNSSEC-validating stub or recursive resolvers.
-This provides additional protection to domains which choose to make use of DNSSEC.
+Because the security of such validations ultimately depends on the authenticity of DNS data, every possible precaution should be taken to secure DNS queries done by the CA. Therefore, it is RECOMMENDED that ACME-based CAs make all DNS queries via DNSSEC-validating stub or recursive resolvers.
+This provides additional protection to domains that choose to make use of DNSSEC.

-An ACME-based CA must use only a resolver if it trusts the resolver and every component of the network route by which it is accessed.
-It is therefore RECOMMENDED that ACME-based CAs operate their own DNSSEC-validating resolvers within their trusted network and use these resolvers both for both CAA record lookups and all record lookups in furtherance of a challenge scheme (A, AAAA, TXT, etc.).
+An ACME-based CA must only use a resolver if it trusts the resolver and every component of the network route by which it is accessed.
+Therefore, it is RECOMMENDED that ACME-based CAs operate their own DNSSEC-validating resolvers within their trusted network and use these resolvers both for CAA record lookups and all record lookups in furtherance of a challenge scheme (A, AAAA, TXT, etc.).

 ## Token Entropy

-The http-01 and dns-01 validation methods mandate the usage of a random token value to uniquely identify the challenge.
+The http-01 and dns-01 validation methods mandate the use of a random token value to uniquely identify the challenge.
 The value of the token is required to contain at least 128 bits of entropy for the following security properties.
 First, the ACME client should not be able to influence the ACME server's choice of token as this may allow an attacker to reuse a domain owner's previous challenge responses for a new validation request.
-Secondly, the entropy requirement makes it more difficult for ACME clients to implement a "naive" validation server that automatically replies to challenges without being configured per-challenge.
+Second, the entropy requirement makes it more difficult for ACME clients to implement a "naive" validation server that automatically replies to challenges without being configured per challenge.

 ## Malformed Certificate Chains

-ACME provides certificate chains in the widely-used format known colloquially as PEM (though it may diverge from the actual Privacy Enhanced Mail specifications {{?RFC1421}}, as noted in {{RFC7468}}).
-Some current software will allow the configuration of a private key and a certificate in one PEM file, by concatenating the textual encodings of the two objects.
-In the context of ACME, such software might be vulnerable to "key replacement" attacks.
+ACME provides certificate chains in the widely used format known colloquially as PEM (though it may diverge from the actual Privacy Enhanced Mail specification {{?RFC1421}}, as noted in {{RFC7468}}).
+Some current software will allow the configuration of a private key and a certificate in one PEM file by concatenating the textual encodings of the two objects.
+In the context of ACME, such software might be vulnerable to key replacement attacks.
 A malicious ACME server could cause a client to use a private key of its choosing by including the key in the PEM file returned in response to a query for a certificate URL.